vuejs/docs/src/guide/scaling-up/testing.md

   Assert the private state of a component instance or test the private methods of a component.
 Testing implementation details makes the tests brittle, as they are more likely to break and require updates when the implementation changes.

-  The component's ultimate job is rendering the correct DOM output, so the tests focusing on the DOM output provides the same level of correctness assurance (if not more) while being more robust and resistant to change.
+  The component's ultimate job is rendering the correct DOM output, so tests focusing on the DOM output provide the same level of correctness assurance (if not more) while being more robust and resilient to change.

   If a method needs to be tested, extract it into a standalone utility function and write a dedicated unit test for it.
 If it cannot be extracted cleanly, it should be tested as a part of an interaction test that invokes it.

 ### Recommendation

-- [Vitest](https://vitest.dev/) or other unit test frameworks mentioned above can be used for component testing by simulating the DOM in Node.js.
+- [Vitest](https://vitest.dev/) or the other unit testing frameworks mentioned above can be used for component testing by simulating the DOM in Node.js.
 See [Adding Vitest to a Project](#adding-vitest-to-a-project) for more details.

 ### Libraries